Moon rock: Luna program

-Chang'e
+Chang'e missions

-Chang'e 5, the fifth lunar exploration mission of the Chinese Lunar Exploration Program returned with ~ of samples.
+In 2020, Chang'e 5, the fifth lunar exploration mission of the Chinese Lunar Exploration Program, returned approximately 1731 g of rocks and dust from the Oceanus Procellarum, (the Ocean of Storms), the largest dark region on the Moon, visible on the western edge.
+The Chang'e-5 samples contain 'perplexing combination' of minerals and include the sixth new lunar mineral, named Changesite-(Y).
+This phosphate mineral characterized by colorless, transparent columnar crystals.
+Researchers estimated the peak pressure (11-40 GPa) and impact duration (0.1-1.0 second) of the collision that shaped the sample.
+Using shock wave models, they estimated the resulting crater to be between 3 and 32 kilometers wide, depending on the impact angle.

+The follow-up mission to Chang'e 5, Chang'e 6, reached the Moon on May 8, 2024, and entered lunar orbit for 20 days to find an appropriate landing site.
+On 1 June 2024, the lander separated from the orbiter and landed on a mare unit at the southern part of the Apollo crater (36.1°S, 208.3°E).
+The mission objective was to collect about 2 kg of material from the far side of the Moon and bring it back to Earth.

+The Chang’e-6 probe withstood the high temperatures and collected the samples by drilling into the Moon's surface and scooping soil and rocks with a mechanical arm, according to a statement from the China National Space Administration (CNSA).

+The samples were placed in the ascent vehicle, which docked with the Chang'e 6 orbiter-return vehicle on June 6, 2024 China's Chang'e 6 lunar probe, carrying the first lunar rocks ever collected from the far side of the Moon, landed in China's Inner Mongolia region on June 25, 2024.

 Lunar meteorites

 More than 370 lunar meteorites have been collected on Earth, representing more than 30 different meteorite finds (no falls), with a total mass of over 1090 kg.
 Some were discovered by scientific teams (such as ANSMET) searching for meteorites in Antarctica, with most of the remainder discovered by collectors in the desert regions of northern Africa and Oman.
-A Moon rock known as "NWA 12691", which weighs 13.5 kg, was found in the Sahara Desert at the Algerian and Mauritanian borders in January 2017, and later went on sale for $2.5 million in 2020.
+A Moon rock known as "NWA 12691", which weighs 13.5 kg, was found in the Sahara Desert at the Algerian and Mauritanian borders in January 2017, and went on sale for $2.5 million in 2020.

 Dating

 Rocks from the Moon have been measured by radiometric dating techniques.
 They range in age from about 3.16 billion years old for the basaltic samples derived from the lunar maria, up to about 4.44 billion years old for rocks derived from the highlands.
 Based on the age-dating technique of "crater counting," the youngest basaltic eruptions are believed to have occurred about 1.2 billion years ago, but scientists do not possess samples of these lavas.
-In contrast, the oldest ages of rocks from the Earth are between 3.8 and 4.28 billion years old.
+In contrast, the oldest ages of rocks from the Earth are between 3.8 and 4.28 billion years.